 A Project holds three things:

-2. Instructions that tell ChatGPT how to respond every time you use the Project.
-(Think of this like a prompt automatically read at the start of each chat.)
+Instructions that tell ChatGPT how to respond every time you use the Project.
+(Think of this like a prompt automatically read at the start of each conversation.)

-3. Chats that pull in your sources and instructions automatically, and build up project memories across conversations as you go.
+Chats that pull in your instructions and sources automatically, and add to project memories across conversations as you go.

-Without a Project: you rebuild what AI knows and how AI acts every chat.
+Without a Project: you rebuild what ChatGPT knows and how it acts every chat.

-With a project: the sources and the standing instructions live with the project.
-Every new chat inside it starts with all of it already loaded (no re-pasting or re-framing).
+With a project: the files and the standing instructions live with the project.
+Each new chat inside it starts with info already loaded (no re-pasting or re-framing).

 Three ways to use Projects